justinsowhat/nlp4j-python-wrapper/README.md

 ```
 For more details on decoding parameters as well as the config file, please go to [this page](https://emorynlp.github.io/nlp4j/quickstart/decode.html).

-Please note that all the paths in the config file as well as arguments have to absolute.
+Please note that all the paths in the config file and arguments have to absolute.

 License
 -------